davidry777/WasteClassifier/README.md

 # About
-Collaborators: Eliot Lee, Surahbi Tadvalkar, Rohit Manimaran for MLH RoseHack 2023
+Collaborators: Eliot Lee, Surahbi Tadvalkar, Rohit Manimaran, David Ryan for MLH RoseHack 2023

 Used Convolutional Neural Network to create an image classifier ML Model that we trained using a training dataset of 22,000+ images.
 Used Power BI to create a dashboard showcasing analysis of relevant metrics such as food type, retailer type, and dollar value of waste.